dondretrotman/Survey-Solutions-Exports/README.md

 5.3 - Moved all survey specific variables to the config file (making 5.2 a non-issue)
 5.4 - Fixed bug preventing the script from running twice in the same day
 6.0 - Added checks to make sure that the site is up before connecting.
 Fixed the arguments for exporting and downloading
+6.1 - Fixed checks that make sure that the site is up before connecting.
+It now gracefully exits if no proper response.

+## TODO:
+Fix the filenames so that they are more generalised